Ericsson/dataplanebook/src/threading/threading.rst

 * The minimum and maximum number of shared CPU cores, for data plane control and other control threads.
-* For a heterogenous system, if small or large CPU cores, or a combination thereof, are preferred.
+* For a heterogeneous system, if small or large CPU cores, or a combination thereof, are preferred.

 Usually, one or more cores are reserved for :term:`data plane